grafana/grafana-plugin-examples/examples/app-with-rbac/README.md

 > Note that the `WithSearchByPrefix` option is specified here to avoid querying the authorization server every time we want to check a different action.<br/>
 > The `WithCache` option allows you to override the library's internal cache with you own `or` with different settings.
 The default expiry time is 5 minutes.

-Then you can enforcing access control with the client as follows:
+Then you can enforce access control with the client as follows:

 ```go
 func (a *App) HasAccess(req *http.Request, action string) (bool, error) {